-- Plucky Girl: Swanhilda, unwilling to take Franz's sudden abandonment down and desert him when it turns out that he's in danger of losing his own soul.
+- Plucky Girl: Swanhilda is unwilling to take Franz's sudden abandonment and defends him when it turns out that he's in danger of losing his own soul.

 - Robotic Reveal: Inverted and then played straight: at the end of Act II, Swanhilda reveals her true identity to Coppelius; then she pulls out the real Coppelia from behind the curtain, showing Franz that his recent infatuation is... well, only a doll.

 - Slap-Slap-Kiss: Swanhilda and Franz have a rather... lively relationship.